 This class is a continuation of Food Services 20.
 Students will learn quantitative food preparation techniques, to create and execute menus, to hone seasoning and tasting skills, to prepare, garnish, plate and serve an array of restaurant meals.
-Students will also continue to develop marketing and advertising skills.
+Students will also continue to develop marketing and advertising skills as they hone their culinary skills within the student-run restaurants.